-Integrating GWAS data with co-expression networks resulted a set of 610 HPO genes that are primed for functional validation (1.5% of the maize FGS).
+Integrating GWAS data with co-expression networks resulted a set of 610 HPO genes primed for functional validation (1.5% of the maize FGS).
 The further curated subset of genes described above all have previous demonstrated roles in elemental accumulation, yet only represent a small proportion of the HPO genes discovered by Camoco.
 Functional validation is expensive and time consuming.
-Combining data driven approaches such as network integration, with expert biological curation is an extremely efficient means for the prioritization of genes driving complex traits like elemental accumulation.
+Combining data driven approaches such as network integration with expert biological curation is an extremely efficient means for the prioritization of genes driving complex traits like elemental accumulation.

 Discussion